jdthorpe/kicad-module-parser/README.md

 # Convert Kicad Board and Module files to JSON

 Do you love working with S-Expressions?
 Me either.
-Convert board and module files to JSON or YAML and use your favorite tools to work with board and module file data!
+Convert your Kicad board and module files to JSON or YAML and use your favorite tools to work with your Kicad board and module file data!

 ## CLI Usage